• Skip to main content

 While it can be easy to be pulled down by your negative thoughts when dealing with arthritis pain, always keep in mind that focusing on them will only make things worse.
 It will not only exacerbate the pain but also contribute to the progression of your condition.

 There are many things you can do to cope with stress.
 Employ relaxation techniques, such as deep breathing.
 Surround yourself with people you love and who support you.
-Additionally, consider talking to a therapist or joining a support group; your doctor may be able to recommend one for you.
+Additionally, consider talking to a therapist or joining a support group; your primary care provider may be able to recommend one for you.
 Respond to unwanted thoughts by taking positive action.

 Call us today at (561) 434-1935 or book an appointment online to arrange a consultation with Dr. Gunawardene or our family NP, Shariffa Gunawardene.
 We look forward to providing you with the high-quality health care you deserve!